A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

 \subsection{J3}

-The J3 galaxy, approximately 111 kpc from the BCG, was treated as one large region for binning around the H$\alpha +$[NII] doublet at a target S/N of 70.
-The galaxy was fitted at an initial redshift of 0.3338 and we set the additive Legendre polynomial used to correct the template continuum to degree 6.
-J3 did include both absorption and emission features, leading us to select an optimal stellar template derived from the XSL DR3 as well as utilize gas templates to model the observed spectrum.
+The J3 galaxy lies approximately 110 kpc from the BCG and contains both absorption and emission features.
+We apply the two binning schemes for measuring the stellar kinematics and the gas kinematics, respectively as done for the other galaxies.
+Because there is no clear absorption-dominant head or emission-dominant tail, we use the same initial redshift of $z=0.3338$ for our \texttt{pPXF} fits.
+Both binning scheme fits include both gas and stellar templates to model the observed spectrum.

 The full fit of all Voronoi bins can be seen in Fig.~\ref{fig:J3_spectra}.
 Some Balmer absorption lines are present in the spectrum and the [OII] and H$\alpha$ emission lines are strong in this galaxy.

 The gas kinematics as well as the SFRs for this galaxy can be found in Fig.~\ref{fig:J3_kin_sfr}.
-Strong H$\alpha$ emission in J3 allows us to have a larger quantity of Voronoi bins and therefore resolve the behavior more clearly.
 There is a clear gas velocity gradient in the leftmost panel of Fig.~\ref{fig:J3_kin_sfr}, and we conclude this galaxy appears to be in post-pericenter passage, and is now outgoing to the cluster.
 J3 has the highest star formation rates present in all four galaxies, reaching a value of about 0.49 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
-The uncertainty values on the SFR values are $\sim$2\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
+The statistical uncertainty values on the SFR values are $\sim$5\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
+The bins towards the bottom edge of J3 had higher errors of $\sim$10-20\% of the reported SFR values, but the errors remained relatively low in the regions of active star formation.
+We note that one of the bins on the lower left side of J3 in the rightmost panel of Fig.~\ref{fig:J3_kin_sfr} is missing.
+This is due to a divide by 0 in the estimation of the star formation rate in this bin due to no measured H$\beta$ emission.
+We also note that the Voronoi bins in the J3 galaxy lie within the composite or LINER regions of our BPT diagram in Fig.~\ref{fig:BPT}, which suggests additional uncertainty on the star formation rates, as not all of the H$\alpha$ emission may be attributable to star formation.
 We cannot spatially resolve the head from the tail in the J3 galaxy, but the star-forming knot appears to be in the direction of stripping.

-The stellar kinematics of J3 can be found in Fig.~\ref{fig:J3_stellar_kin}, where we see a velocity gradient similar to that present in the gas kinematics.
-The stellar velocity dispersion at the star-forming region is $\sim$150 $\mathrm{km s^{-1}}$ and the gas velocity dispersion in this region appears close to this value as well.
+The stellar kinematics for Voronoi bins in J3 with the applied quality cuts are shown in Fig.~\ref{fig:J3_stellar_kin}, where we see a velocity gradient similar to that present in the gas kinematics.
+The stellar velocity dispersion at the star-forming region is $\sim$100 $\mathrm{km s^{-1}}$ and the gas velocity dispersion in this region appears close to this value as well.